 An initial notification is prepared and submitted via fax to the NRC Operations Center at (301) 816-5151 or by telephone at (301) 816-5100 within 2 days of notifying the director or responsible officer of the identification of a defect or failure to comply associated with a SSH.
 Verification that the facsimile has been received should be made by calling the NRC Operations Center.

-A written notification is prepared and submitted to the Document Control Desk, U.S Nuclear Regulatory Commission within 30 days of notifying the director or responsible officer of the identification of a defect or failure to comply associated with a SSH.
+A written notification is prepared and submitted to the Document Control Desk, U.S. Nuclear Regulatory Commission within 30 days of notifying the director or responsible officer of the identification of a defect or failure to comply associated with a SSH.
 The inspector should confirm that the report has been received by the NRC Operations Center by checking the section “Reports Associated with Events,” on the NRC website.

 Verify that the entity’s procedures accurately provide for the information that shall be included in the written notification as required by 10 CFR Part 21.21(d)(4), as appropriate: